-Auction, guest speakers, host tournaments, raffles, clean-up after athletic contests, contest pertaining to your sport, showing films
+UNO, auction, guest speakers, host tournaments, magazine subscription, marathon (in your sport), raffles, clean-up after athletic contests, contest pertaining to your sport, showing films

 Sponsorships and Donations

 Campus Recreation must approve all activities before they are initiated.
 Sports clubs represent the University of Maine and are asking on behalf of the University of Maine when seeking sponsorship and/or donations, monetary and material.
 It is crucial that misrepresentation of the sports club's position with Campus Recreation or the University of Maine not occur.